EazyReal/CompetitveProgramming/PCCA2020wintercamp-Treap/leturenote.md

 ## Usage
 - Easy to code balanced BST
+- Merge / Split operation
 - Implicit Treap
 - Serve as powerful interval tree(線段樹)
 - Free to add additional features!
 - Implementation details will be cover later

 Note:
+- interval tree? segment tree? 名稱緣由
-- Should give a sense that treap is strong  not details
+- Should give a sense that treap is strong
+- talk about merge/split a little
 - details should be cover in implementation

 ----